vesor/lidar_camera_projection_node/README.md

 # lidar to camera projection

-lidar to camera projection node project the lidar points onto camera images.
+This app project the lidar points onto camera images.

 You need to provide a rough estimate for the initial Rt matrix, then fine tune it manually using this app.